brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 03.md

   + Definition
     - is the most common label to describe accountability and responsibility for data and processes that ensure effective control and use of data assets.
   + Activities
-    - Creating and managing core Metata
+    - Creating and managing core Metadata
     - Documenting rules and standards
     - Managing data quality issues
     - Executing operational data governance activites